pywinrt/pywinrt/docs/types.rst

     with MemoryBuffer(256) as buf:
         ...

+Generally, when an object it closable, it means that there are unmanaged resources that may need to be released in a deterministic manner as opposed waiting for the garbage collector to run to clean them up.

 .. note:: .NET programmers may recognize this as similar to ``using`` statements
     in C# with ``IDisposable`` types.

 Date and time
 =============

+There are a few foundational time-related types in WinRT that are projected as the analogous Python types.

 Windows.Foundation.DateTime
 ---------------------------